dotnet/orleans/Step-by-step-Tutorials/On-Premise-Deployment.md

  Note that the user running the scripts must be a member of the Administrators Group on the remote machines.

 ## Deployment Steps
 In this tutorial , we will deploy the HelloWorld sample to a set of servers.
-The SDK installation folder has a sub-folder called 'RemoteDeployment' where everything we need can be found.
+The Orleans repo includes a 'RemoteDeployment' folder (https://github.com/dotnet/orleans/tree/master/misc/scripts/RemoteDeployment) where everything we need can be found.
 Start by building the  Hello World sample, commenting out (or removing) the silo initialization and shutdown code:

     static void Main(string[] args)